RobinSchmidt/RS-MET/ReadMe.txt

 moment and the API is still subject to change.
-Eventually, my goal is to provide a commercially viable DSP library for licensing to audio software companies - but as said: i need to clean up a lot of things, so don't take the messy and inconsistent API too seriously yet - i'm still working on it. ...and if you have some special requirement that the library does not yet support - consider to hire me to add it.
-I'm generally available for freelance work on audio DSP algorithms with special focus on musical DSP.
+Eventually, my goal is to provide a commercially viable DSP library for licensing to audio software companies - but as said: i need to clean up a lot of things, so don't take the messy and inconsistent API too seriously yet - i'm still working on it (we are pre version 1.0 at the moment). ...and if you have some special requirement that the library does not yet support - consider to hire me to add it.
+I'm generally available for freelance work on audio DSP algorithms with special interest in musical DSP.